codingwithjae/dropdownNavegationMenu/README.md

 ### What can be improve

 - JavaScript elements work on the second click.
+- HTML can be more semantic and CSS could use BEM methodology.
 - When JavaScript elements are activated by clicking they must be closed manually when someone uses the web browser inspector to change the screen size.

 ## Author